History of the petroleum industry in Canada: Turner Valley

 "Unknown to the explorers of the day, these wells extracted naphtha from the natural gas cap over Turner Valley's oilfield.
-After two years of off-and-on drilling, in 1936 the Royalites No. 1 well finally drilled into the principal oil reservoir at more than 2500 m."
+After two years of off-and-on drilling, in 1936 the Royalite No. 1 well finally drilled into the principal oil reservoir at more than 2500 m."

 "This well, which established Turner Valley as Canada's first major oil field and the largest in the emerging British Commonwealth, used innovative financing.
 Promoters ordinarily sold shares in a company to finance new drilling programs, but in the Depression money for shares was hard to come by.
 Instead, R.A.
 Brown, George M. Bell and J.W.
 Moyer put together an enterprise called Turner Valley Royalties.
 That company offered a percentage share of production (a "royalty") to those willing to put money into the long-shot venture."

 "Recoverable oil reserves from the Turner Valley field were probably about 19 million cubic metres.
 Although locals boasted at the time that it was "the biggest oil field in the British Empire", Turner Valley was not a large field by later standards.
 (By way of comparison, the Pembina field in central Alberta - Canada's largest - had recoverable reserves of about 100 million cubic metres.)
 But besides being an important source of oil supply for the then-small market in western Canada, the field had an important long-term impact.
 It helped develop petroleum expertise in Canada's west, and it established Calgary as Canada's oil and gas capital."